Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Mr. Peanutbutter -- while he pulls the occasional crazy antics -- is a wonderful husband who loves and cares for Diane.
 And aside from having a rich, handsome, devoted husband who is terrified of losing her, Diane has a steady paycheck writing for a blog, a nice home in LA, and friends who give a crap about her . . .but it's still not enough.

-Watching Diane destroy her life because she refuses to be grateful and refuses to be happy is painful.
+Watching Diane destroy her life was painful.
 I screamed when she divorced Mr. Peanutbutter (though I kinda of don't blame her.
 Mr. Peanutbutter's level of immaturity would make anyone leave).

 One thing I really love about this show is how it doesn't go back to square one at the end of every episode.
 Instead, the story continues to carry over -- even to the point that everyone now calls Hollywood "Hollywoo" after Bojack stole the "D."